Badgering, Whining, and Arguing: Just Say No

 Crossing the Line

 Unfortunately, many children don’t know when they’ve crossed the line from persistence to demandingness.
 That line is crossed when children value their issue as more important than the relationship.
-When a child yells at a parent or says unkind things because he doesn’t get what he wants, he’s crossed the line.
+When a child yells at a parent or says unkind things because he doesn’t get what he wants, he’s crossed the line. see 10 Truths about a child’s anger parents must understand.

 Parents who use simple behavior modification in their approach to demandingness often use distraction to help children change their minds.
 As a discipline strategy, distraction offers something equally or more attractive to the child to motivate the release of the original request.
 This approach often works and can even be a good part of a parenting routine, but if it’s the only response then children start evaluating options based on their personal value instead of learning how to accept no as an answer.